yvespy/py-aquapark/README.md

    - `height` in range of `120` and `220`
    - `weight` in range of `50` and `120`

+These classes should be inherited from `SlideLimitationValidator`.
+No additional methods are needed here.

 #### 5. `Slide` class
 Its `__init__` method takes 2 arguments:
    - `name` - string value, slide's name
-   - `limitation_class` - type of `SlideLimitationValidator` class which sets restrictions on the use of the slide
+   - `limitation_class` - one of the `SlideLimitationValidator` child class which sets restrictions on the use of the Slide.
+Pay attention that constructor should only store class, not initiate instance of it.

-Create `can_access` method that takes instance of `Visitor` class and returns if the visitor can use the slide.
+Create `can_access` method that takes instance of `Visitor` class and returns whether the visitor can use the slide (True or False).
+Here you need to create instance of `limitation_class` to perform validation by passing `Visitor`s attributes to it.
+You don't need to store instance anywhere. `can_access` should catch errors that `limitation_class` can raise.

+### Note: Check your code using this [checklist](checklist.md) before pushing your solution.